AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 sketches-2

-I took my ideas from sketch to building out three red routes & user flows;
+I took my ideas from sketch to building out three red routes & user flows:

-1. Sign up flow and lesson
+1. Sign-up flow + lesson

 2. Immersion feature

-3. Chat
+3. Chat function

 Capstone01UserFlows-Capstone01UserFlows2